-If you are looking for a meat free alternative for Christmas dinner this festive nut roast is an easy replacement that can be made ahead of time and cooked when ready to eat.
-The warming spices from the Sharwarma Paste, combination of nuts and shiitake mushrooms give the loaf a rich, earthy flavour that stands its ground against the Christmas dinner trimmings.
+If you are looking for a meat free alternative for Easter, this springtime nut roast is an easy replacement that can be made ahead of time and cooked when ready to eat.
+The fresh spice of the Shawarma Paste, combined with the nuts and shiitake mushrooms give the loaf a warming, springtime flavour that is perfect for the Easter dinner table.

 2 Parsnips, stalk removed, peeled, quartered and cored

 1 large White Onion, peeled & finely sliced